-- (1) Products for commercial communications which are based either on the ground or in space.
-The Company's space and terrestrial commercial communications programs are produced by its wholly owned subsidiary, FEI Communications, Inc. ("FEIC").
-FEIC was incorporated in Delaware in December 1991, and was created as a separate subsidiary company to provide ownership and management of assets and other services appropriate for commercial clients, both domestic and foreign. - (2) Products used by the United States Government for defense or space applications.
-The Company's subsidiary, FEI Government Systems, Inc. ("FEI-GSI"), was formed in fiscal year 2002 to focus on supplying the Company's technology and legacy proprietary products to the United States military and other U.S. government agencies. - (3) Products for wireline and network synchronization systems.
-These products are produced by Gillam-FEI, the Company's Belgian subsidiary, acquired in September 2000.
-Products delivered by Gillam-FEI provide essential network monitoring and wireline synchronization for a variety of industries and telecommunications providers in Europe, Africa, the Middle East and Asia. - (4) Products that incorporate global positioning systems ("GPS") technology.
-These precision time and frequency generation and synchronization products are manufactured by the Company's subsidiary FEI-Zyfer, Inc. ("FEI-Zyfer").
-As described more fully below, early in fiscal year 2004, the Company acquired the business and net assets of Zyfer, Inc. forming a new wholly-owned subsidiary.
+- Commercial Communications- The Company's space and terrestrial commercial communications products are designed, developed and manufactured by its wholly owned subsidiary, FEI Communications, Inc. ("FEIC").
+FEIC was incorporated in Delaware in December 1991, as a separate subsidiary company to provide ownership and management of assets and other services appropriate for commercial clients, both domestic and foreign. - Frequency Electronics, Inc. Asia ("FEI-Asia") was established in fiscal year 2002 to be the Company's Asian-based low cost manufacturer of certain commercial communications products used primarily in the wireless and wireline markets.
+FEI-Asia is located in the Free-Trade Zone in Tianjin, China. - U.S. Government The Company's subsidiary, FEI Government Systems, Inc. ("FEI-GSI"), was formed in fiscal year 2002 to focus on supplying the Company's technology and legacy proprietary products to the United States military and other U.S. Government agencies. - 3.
+Gillam-FEI The Company's Belgian subsidiary, acquired in September 2000, develops and manufactures products for wireline and network synchronization systems.
+Products delivered by Gillam-FEI provide essential network management and wireline synchronization for a variety of industries and telecommunications providers in Europe, Africa, the Middle East and Asia. - 4.
+FEI-Zyfer Precision time and frequency generation and synchronization products that incorporate global positioning systems ("GPS") technology are manufactured by the Company's subsidiary FEI-Zyfer, Inc. ("FEI-Zyfer"), which was acquired in fiscal year 2004.
 FEI-Zyfer's GPS capability complements the Company's existing technologies and permits the combined entities to provide a broader range of embedded systems for a variety of timing functions.